#1 Home Improvement Retailer

 Check the USDA growing zone map, as planting zones have shifted over the years.
 Planting zones with higher numbers can plant earlier in the year.
 Increase your odds of successful gardening by choosing plants that are meant for your zone.

-Follow the advice on your seed packet.
-It'll tell you when to start them indoors and when to plant them outside.
-Generally, you'll add several seeds per planting hole, then press them into the soil as directed.
-Mark where you buried the seeds with a toothpick, twig, or flag so you don't accidentally confuse them with weeds later.
+Follow the directions on your seed packet.
+It'll tell you when to start them indoors and when to direct sow.
+Generally, you'll add 3 to 5 seeds per planting hole, then press them into the soil at the correct depth.
+Mark where you planted them with a wooden craft stick, flag, or twig so you don't think they're weeds later.

-Before you plant, make sure that it's warm enough outside, your plant will have the right amount of sun, and the soil is healthy.
-Check your seed package to see if it likes partial sun, full sun, or shade, as well as what time of year it should be planted.
-Space your plants as described on the seed envelope for best results so your plant babies have room to grow big and strong.
+Before you plant, make sure that the soil is healthy, it's warm enough outside, and your plant will have the right amount of sun.
+Check your seed package to see if it likes partial sun, shade, or full sun, as well as what time of year it should be planted.
+Space your plants as described on the seed packet for best results so your plant babies have room to grow big and strong.

 Should I use peat moss starters or coir starters?